gasduster99/sppComp/try1/try1_2.md

 <!--
-The straight-forward spatial model implied by the categorical port complex variables do not adequatly resolve in-sample prediction at the observed sample sizes.
+The straight-forward spatial model implied by the categorical port complex variables do not adequately resolve in-sample prediction at the observed sample sizes.
 Presently these deminishingly small within stratum sample sizes are managed by an ad-hoc "borrowing" protocol outlined by Pearson and Erwin (1997).
-We aim to formalize this "borrowing" idea via an exhaustive search of spatially pooled models, combined with the formalized process of Bayesian Model Averaging (BMA) to appropriatly integrate port-complex pooling model uncertainty into species composition estimates (Hoeting et al. , 1999).
+We aim to formalize this "borrowing" idea via an exhaustive search of spatially pooled models, combined with the formalized process of Bayesian Model Averaging (BMA) to appropriately integrate port-complex pooling model uncertainty into species composition estimates (Hoeting et al. , 1999).